JCAdkins/REST/twitter/README.md

 ```

 ### `GET     users/@{username}`
 Retrieves a user with the given username.
-If no such user exists or is deleted, an error should be sent in lieu of a response.
+If no such user exists or is deleted, an error will be sent in lieu of a response.

 #### Response
 ```javascript